Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 #### Example: Evaluating Relevancy in Travel Agent

-Here's a practical example of how Travel Agent can evaluate the relevancy of travel recommendations:
+Here's a practical example of how a Travel Agent can evaluate the relevancy of travel recommendations:

 ```python
 class Travel_Agent: